The $40/month Decision Every Developer Is Making Right Now

 Use Claude Code for:

-• Architectural refactors touching 5+ files
+- Architectural refactors touching 5+ files

-• Multi-file debugging across packages
+- Multi-file debugging across packages

-• Greenfield project scaffolding
+- Greenfield project scaffolding

-• Anything where you want to set it running and walk away
+- Anything where you want to set it running and walk away

 Use Cursor for:

-• Daily feature iteration
+- Daily feature iteration and inline suggestions

-The split that works: roughly 60% Cursor / 40% Claude Code by time, but Claude Code handles the heavy-lifting tasks that would take multiple Cursor sessions.
+The practical split that works: roughly 60% Cursor / 40% Claude Code by time, but Claude Code handles the heavy-lifting tasks that would take multiple Cursor sessions.

 Some developers run both simultaneously in the same codebase.
 Claude Code has a VS Code extension, and Cursor is a VS Code fork — they coexist without conflict.
+For builders thinking about agent infrastructure, this is a useful model: how the MCP + durable execution stack handles parallel execution is directly analogous to running multiple agents across a codebase at once.

 The sweet spot combo: Cursor Pro ($20) + Claude Code Pro ($20) = $40/month for daily velocity plus deep autonomous problem-solving.